kawu/partage/README.md

 Use the following command to parse an input `test.tsv` file using A\*:

-    partage astar -i test.tsv -s SENT
+    partage astar -i test.tsv

-The `-s` option allows to specify the start symbol (i.e. the label of the root of the resulting parse).
+or:

+    cat test.tsv | partage astar

 Assuming the example sentence presented above, this command should result in:

 ```
 1	John	2	(NP (N John))